DevKingKev/exercises_javascript_assessment_multiple_choice/CODERBYTE_CONTEXT.md

 npm run dev  # Starts on http://localhost:3001
 ```

-## Application 2: TypeScript Multiple Choice Platform (multiple_choice)
+## Application 2: Vite + TypeScript Multiple Choice Platform (multiple_choice)

 ### Description
-A unified assessment platform built with TypeScript that dynamically loads different multiple choice tests from modular resource files.
-This consolidates all multiple choice functionality into a single scalable application with comprehensive type safety, where tests are stored as data files rather than separate applications.
+A unified assessment platform built with **Vite and TypeScript** that dynamically loads different multiple choice tests from modular resource files.
+This consolidates all multiple choice functionality into a single scalable application with comprehensive type safety, modern build tooling, hot module replacement (HMR), and an optimized development workflow.
+Tests are stored as data files rather than separate applications.

 ### Key Features
+- **Modern Build System**: Vite for fast HMR and optimized production builds
+- **Development Proxy Architecture**: Express server proxies to Vite in dev mode for seamless development
 - **Dynamic test loading** from modular resource files
 - **Question grid navigation** with visual progress indicators for jumping to specific questions
 - **Test selection interface** with difficulty levels and topic descriptions